dalecurtis/promised-media-source/README.md

 The biggest changes that aren't promise related:
 * `abort()` now purges the message queue in addition to resetting parser.
 * `configure()` replaces individual setters for things which control `appendBuffer`.
+* `duration` is now split into a readonly attribute and setter.

 Using MediaSource for a simple case can look like this:
 ```JavaScript